 - Beef - For this stew, I like using beef chuck because the meat doesn't get stringy and dry and gets really tender on its own without any tenderizer.
 Chuck is also known as blade roast.
 Oxtail is another favorite option as well but it takes a bit longer to cook.
-See below on ideas of the different types of beef you can use for this stew.
+See below for ideas of the different types of beef you can use for this stew.

 - Kiwi - I use kiwi as a natural meat tenderizer for this stew.
 If I use chuck or oxtail, I generally will skip putting in the kiwi if I don't have it because those cuts of meat get tender naturally, the longer you cook it.

 - Cola - I use cola as another tenderizer as well.
-Cola gives the marinade a bit of sweetness as well which I lightly sweeten the stew in the end.
-Don't worry, you don't pour any of the cola marinade into the stew itself and it is discarded.
+Cola gives the marinade a bit of sweetness as well which lightly sweetens the stew in the end.
+Don't worry, you don't pour any of the cola marinade into the stew itself, we discard the marinade.
 It is also the main liquid of the marinade, so if you decide to omit it, add a bit of water in its place.

 - Ginger/Garlic/Onion - These 3 aromatics are a must in the marinade.